Patrxgt/InstallDebloater/templates/SPLINTER_CELL_BLACKLIST/README.md

-# Install Debloater for Splinter Cell Blacklist
+# Install Debloater for Splinter Cell: Blacklist

-This template is designed to work with Splinter Cell Blacklist.
+This template is designed to work with Splinter Cell: Blacklist.
 Tested on the Steam version.
 - Removes all languages except English

 ## Installation